 This building’s construction, along with many other New York buildings, unfortunately claimed many peoples’ lives.
-This was the height of the Great Depression and most people were just grateful to have a job, albeit a dangerous one.
+This was at the height of the Great Depression and most people were just grateful to have a job, albeit a dangerous one.
 “The pay was good.
-The thing was, you had to be willing to die,” said John Rasenberger, author of High Steel: The Daring Men Who Built the World’s Greatest Skyline.
+The thing was, you had to be willing to die,” said Jim Rasenberger, author of High Steel: The Daring Men Who Built the World’s Greatest Skyline.

-But physical safety is only one aspect of what we now understand by the phrase ‘Safety at Work,’ which now includes mental and emotional health, often described as Psychological Safety: We not only seek to do ‘no harm’ to people who work with us, but we aim to send them home having developed in all aspects of their lives.
-Thus, through their experience of work, they are happier and as a result have better lives.
+Physical safety is one aspect of what we now understand by the phrase Safety at Work, which includes mental and emotional health, often described as Psychological Safety.
+We seek to do no harm to people who work with us and we aim to send them home having developed in all aspects of their lives.
+Through their experience of work, they are happier and as a result have better lives.

-When we create ‘safe environments,’ environments that are free from fear, where people are able to bring their full selves to work, we see that trust and collaboration emerge.
-We know that where there is fear, for example, fear of losing one’s job, fear of the organisational hierarchy, fear of not being good enough, it is almost impossible for us to be creative or innovative as we are always holding something back.
+When we create safe environments, that are free from fear, where people bring their full selves to work, we see that trust and collaboration emerge.
+When there is fear, for example, of losing one’s job, of the hierarchy and not feeling good enough, it is almost impossible for us to be creative or innovative as we are always holding something back.

-I’d love to hear your thoughts.
+I would love to hear your thoughts.